Not every tea is created equal. Some of them may be light and breezy, and others may be richer and more mellow. Pu-erh tea belongs to the latter.

 When you buy pu-erh tea, make sure you choose a high-quality seller to avoid drinking moldy, muddy pu-erh tea.
 Beware of fake pu-erh tea too, as there are some on the market!

-BornTea offers authentic pu-erh teas straight from the farmland in Yunnan, China.
+BornTea offers authentic and sustainable pu-erh teas straight from the farmland in Yunnan, China.
 We source our sheng (raw) pu-erh tea from Gongfu Ren Garden in Yunnan and shou (ripe) pu-erh tea from Wan Lin House, also in Yunnan.
 Both farms have been around for generations, ensuring you the best quality of pu-erh tea.